 And It’s Built on the Sacred is an installation by Jacob A. Meders (Mechoopda/Maidu) that reflects on the gentrification of Indigenous land and the handling of unwanted Euro-American religious objects.

-Organized by Scottsdale Museum of Contemporary Art.
-Curated by Julie Ganas, curator of engagement and digital initiatives.
+Organized by Scottsdale Museum of Contemporary Art and curated by Julie Ganas, curator of engagement and digital initiatives.

-Jacob Meders (Mechoopda/Maidu), is an assistant professor in the New College of Interdisciplinary Arts & Science at Arizona State University.
-In 2011, Meders established WarBird Press, a fine art printmaking studio that he operates as the master printmaker in Phoenix.
+Jacob A. Meders (Mechoopda/Maidu), is an Assistant Professor in the New College of Interdisciplinary Arts & Science at Arizona State University.
+In 2011, Jacob established WarBird Press, a fine art printmaking studio that he operates as the Master Printmaker in Phoenix.

-Meders has exhibited his work in Divided Lines at IAIA Museum of Contemporary Native Arts (MoCNA) in Santa Fe; Agents of Change: An Exhibition of Artist’ Books with a Social Conscience in Gallery 31 at the Corcoran, Washington D.C.; Something Old, Something New: Nothing Borrowed Recent Acquisitions from the Heard Museum Collection at Heard Museum in Phoenix; Transcending Traditions at Mesa Contemporary Arts Museum in Mesa; First Americans: Honoring Indigenous Resilience and Creativity at Museum Volkenkunde, Leiden, Netherlands; and Mini Wiconi at Goldsmiths, University of London.
+Meders guest curated and exhibited his work in Mǝǝmento: Before at the Janet Turner Print Museum, California State University, Chico, alongside a solo exhibition, Askum Belle: Afterwards at the Jacki Headley University Gallery, California State University, Chico, in 2019.
+He has also exhibited work in Divided Lines at The Museum of Contemporary Native Arts in Santa Fe, NM, Agents of Change: An Exhibition of Artist’ Books with a Social Conscience in Gallery 31 at the Corcoran, Washington D.C., Something Old, Something New: Nothing Borrowed Recent Acquisitions from the Heard Museum Collection at The Heard Museum in Phoenix, AZ, Transcending Traditions at Mesa Contemporary Arts in Mesa, AZ, First Americans: Honoring Indigenous Resilience and Creativity at Museum Volkenkunde, Leiden, Netherlands, and Mini Wiconi Goldsmith, University of London.
 His work is also collected by major universities and other institutions in the United States and internationally.